Anduin2017/Reimage-Windows/README.md

 For example:

 * I copied my SSH private key file from my OneDrive.
 Which requires you to modify those logic.
-* I setup git to use my own email address.
-Which requires you to modify those configuration.
-* I used the script to test my own project to verify that my development environment works fine.
-Which requires you to modify those configration.
+* I copied my Windows Terminal configuration file from my OneDrive.
+Which requires you to modify those logic.